 - Facial muscle weakness, facial droop, or numbness

-- Difficulty walking, paralysis with weak muscles, problems with coordinator, stiff muscles, over reactive reflexes or paralysis of one side of the body
+- Difficulty walking, paralysis with weak muscles, problems with coordination, stiff muscles, over reactive reflexes, or paralysis of one side of the body

 - Sensory issues such as pins or needles or reduced sensation of touch